etianen/django-s3-storage/README.rst

     AWS_S3_REDUCED_REDUNDANCY = False

     # A dictionary of additional metadata to set on the uploaded files.
+    # If the value is a callable, it will be called with the path of the file on S3.
     AWS_S3_METADATA = {}

     # The S3 bucket used to store static files.